 Dr. Heather Kleisler (Associate Veterinarian)

 Dr. Heather Kleisler is a recent graduate of Virginia-Maryland Regional College of Veterinary Medicine.
 She is very excited to begin her career of helping animals and their families at Countryside Animal Clinic.
 She has a strong interest in preventive medicine, internal medicine, and ophthalmology.
 In her spare time, she enjoys playing piano, horseback riding, and reading.

-Dr. Kenneth G. Wright (Currently On Sabbatical)
+Dr. Kenneth G. Wright (Relief Doctor)

 Dr. Ken Wright graduated from Ohio State College of Veterinary Medicine in 1979.
 He worked for a mixed animal practice before acquiring Parkway Veterinary Clinic in 1984.
 Dr. Wright practiced at Parkway, located in Burke, VA as owner & Chief of Staff until joining Countryside in 1992.
 Dr. Wright's vision for the clinic is to provide thorough, progressive treatment.
 He loves the challenge of medicine and views his work as a means of combining a lifelong enjoyment of science, biology, and animals.
-Dr. Wright is a nature enthusiast, and when he's not in the marsh or by a trout stream, he enjoys spending time with his teenage sons.
+Dr. Wright is a nature enthusiast, and when he's not in the marsh or by a trout stream, he enjoys spending time with his two sons.